SzalkaiOli/android_md_practice/README.md

 # android_md_practice

+"Car Renting" Application
-Application with splash, login and registration screens with Native Android / Java and Material Design
+with splash, login and registration screens made in Native Android / Java and Material Design